akisgazepidis/Machine_Learning-Classification/README.md

 I have to make clear that this project is for training reasons and to help me understand better how to treat a classification problem.
 There may exist mistakes, thus if you notice anything let me know.

+## Main Goal
-My porpose was to use the dataset which contains many characteristics of people in order to train some models to classify people if they have a high or low chance of a heart disease based on their characteristics.
+Use the dataset which contains many characteristics of people in order to train some models to classify people if they have a high or low chance of a heart disease based on their characteristics.
 After that to choose the best for use.

+## Information about Dataset
 In this project i used a dataset from Kaggle.com that concerns people from Cleveland.

 The dataset i chose was cleaned.The cleaned data set contains information of 14 attributes: